Abdulla3037/FreshHut-Grocery-Store/README.md

    ```
    http://localhost/Grocery-Store1/
    ```
-   On the first request, the app automatically creates its tables and seeds sample data — an admin account, a demo customer, categories, and products.
+   On the first request, the app automatically creates its tables and seeds sample data: an admin account, a demo customer, categories, and products.

 ## Environment Variables